TomLXXVI/python-hvac/README.md

 building components and the interior thermal mass of a zone into account.

 **sun**<br>
-This subpackage is about solar radiation on surfaces.
+This package is about solar radiation on surfaces.
 It implements a number of sky-models (isotropic, anisotropic Perez, anisotropic HDKR, KT) to estimate the solar radiation incident on exterior surfaces.
 It can generate solar radiation data based on the clear-sky model or it can use